frederikhoengaard/easy-learn/README.md

 Current stable version is 0.0.3.
 The upcoming updates will support:
 - Abstract construction of model architectures
 - XGBoost, LightGBM, Adaboost and Catboost architectures
-- Time partitioning of datasets
+- Time partitioning of datasets (Added in 0.0.4)
-- Automated Hyperparameter Optimisation (HPO)
+- Automated Hyperparameter Optimisation (HPO) (Added in 0.0.4)
 - Text features
 - An interface to AutoGluon
 - Outlier detection and handling